 Whites form the backbone of the Northern Michigan wine industry—the climate in Northern Michigan is generally considered to favor the production of whites, and the quality bottled in Leelanau County and on Old Mission Peninsula attests that judgement.
-Learn about Northern Michigan white wines—what to try, where to buy—with the following guide designed for the informed oenophile.
+Learn about Northern Michigan white wine including what to try and where to buy with the following guide designed for the informed oenophile.

 Northern Michigan Riesling